stevedonovan/winapi/readme.md

     for i = 1,1e8 do end

-It takes me 0.743 seconds to do this.
+It takes me 0.743 seconds to do this, with stock Lua 5.1.
 But running two such scripts in parallel is about the same speed (0.776):

     require 'winapi'
     local t = os.clock()